By Erik Marcus

 So where does all this leave us?
 There’s never any guarantee, but here are some popular and reliably vegan Indian restaurant foods:

-Roti and Chapati (But avoid ghee chapatis, which contain milk, and ask that they be served without butter.)
-Obviously, your vegan options will be much more extensive at restaurants that strive to accommodate vegans.
+You’ll of course have much more extensive options at restaurants that strive to accommodate vegans.
 But it’s comforting to know that even at the most mainstream Indian restaurants, the above choices are sufficient to guarantee you a satisfying and reliably-vegan meal.

 Buying Vegan Foods at Indian Grocery Stores

-Just about every city with a sizable Indian population has at least one Indian grocery.
-These stores are well worth seeking out, as they’ll have some delicious vegan foods you can’t find elsewhere.
-Better yet, the prices on some of the most popular vegan items are generally excellent.
+Nearly every city with a sizable Indian population has at least one Indian grocery.
+These stores are well worth seeking out, as they’ll stock delicious vegan foods you can’t find elsewhere.
+Better yet, they usually have excellent prices on many popular vegan items.

 If you get a chance to visit an Indian grocery, five items in particular—all imported from India—are worth stocking up on:

-- Mango pickle (and other glass-jarred pickle condiments).
-Just a teaspoon or two served as a garnish alongside your favorite curry can elevate your meal to a new level.
+1. Mango pickle (and other glass-jarred pickle condiments).
+Just a teaspoon or two served as a garnish alongside your favorite curry will add another dimension to your meal.
 Many Indian groceries carry nearly a full aisle’s worth of these condiments, so bring home a new variety every time you shop.

-- Foil-packed entrees.
-All these products come in a foil pack packaged in a cardboard box.
+3. Foil-packed entrees.
+All these products come in a foil pack inside a cardboard box.
 Tasty Bite is the most popular brand, and most of the other brands are surprisingly good.
 The best of these products are comparable to decent Indian take-out food.
-Although many of these offerings contain dairy, most brands offer a vegan chickpea curry, usually called “chana masala” or “pindi chana.”
+Although many of these offerings contain dairy, most brands offer a vegan chickpea or kidney bean curries.
 If you don’t have an Indian grocery in your community, you can also order these products from Amazon.
 For a cheap meal that could pass for home-cooked, these products are impossible to beat.
 I especially recommend Tasty Bite’s Channa Masala.

-- Tamarind sauce.
+5. Tamarind sauce.
 The perfect accompaniment to samosas and other chaat items.
-Tamarind paste or sauce should contain only a few ingredients—avoid brands with preservatives and colorings.
+Tamarind paste or sauce should contain only a few ingredients—avoid brands with preservatives and colorants.

 The above items are only the start of your options.
-Indian groceries also offer great deals on basmati rice and dried beans.
-And if you check the freezer case, you’ll no doubt find some exciting frozen vegan convenience foods.
+Indian groceries also offer great deals on basmati rice and a multitude of dried beans.
+And if you check the freezer case, you’ll no doubt find some appealing frozen vegan convenience foods.

-Also look for clamshell-packed prepared foods.
+Also seek out the grocery’s clamshell-packed prepared foods.
 These too are locally made, and include everything from dried spicy peas to desserts.
 Keep a special eye out for dhoklas—savory bright yellow cakes made from a batter of fermented chickpeas and rice.
-These savory cakes are India’s counterpart to Mexican corn bread, but are far more nutritious since they’re made from chickpea flour.
+Dhoklas are India’s counterpart to Mexican corn bread, but their chickpea flour provides greatly superior nutrition.

 Cooking Vegan Indian Food at Home

-By doing your own cooking, you’ll be able to sample an endless variety of vegan Indian dishes.
-No cuisine offers as many distinct and delicious vegan dishes.
+By doing your own cooking, you’ll be able to create an endless variety of vegan Indian dishes.
+No cuisine offers more extensive vegan possibilities.

-The best way to get reliably vegan Indian food is to make it yourself.
+The best way to eat reliably vegan Indian food is to make it yourself.
 Since you’re in control of your ingredients, this is a surefire way to guarantee that your meal will be absolutely, positively vegan.
 I usually advise people to cook only from vegan cookbooks, but Indian food tends to be much more easily veganized than other cuisines.
-It’s usually just a matter of using vegetable oil instead of butter.
-You can also use unsweetened soy yogurt in place of dairy yogurt.
-The results never suffer from making these easy swaps.
+It’s usually just a matter of using vegetable oil instead of butter and unsweetened soy yogurt in place of dairy yogurt.
+The results never suffer from these easy swaps.

-Start with the simple stuff, like North Indian stews served over basmati rice, and perhaps some flatbreads or pakoras.
-Fresh chutneys are also easy to prepare if you can get ahold of fresh mangoes or coconut.
+Start with the simple stuff.
+Dal is by far the easiest Indian food to make.
+After that, move into to North Indian stews served over basmati rice, and perhaps some flatbreads or pakoras.
+Fresh chutneys are nearly effortless to prepare if you can get ahold of fresh mangoes or tomatoes.

-South Indian foods usually require special expertise and equipment.
+South Indian foods often require special expertise and equipment.
 In particular, foods like dosas and chole bhature are way out of reach for the casual non-Indian cook.

 If you’re planning to cook Indian food at home and you have an Indian grocery nearby, definitely head over there to lay in some supplies.
-Don’t forget to pick up some samosas or pakoras as an appetizer, plus a jar of pickled mangos or limes to garnish your meal.
+Don’t forget to pick up some samosas or pakoras as an appetizer, plus a jar of mango or lime pickle to garnish your meal.

 Vegan Indian Cookbooks

-There are several excellent vegan Indian cookbooks in print:
+There are several excellent vegan Indian cookbooks available:

 All of these are impressively comprehensive books crammed with beautiful color photography.
 They feature extensive introductory text that will acquaint you with the most common spices, ingredients, and cooking methods of Indian cuisine.

-Indian food—especially Indian restaurant food—may not be the world’s healthiest cuisine, but what it lacks in nutrition it more than makes up for in flavor.
+Indian food—especially the type served in restaurants—may not be the world’s healthiest cuisine, but what it lacks in nutrition it more than makes up for in flavor.
 Some of the most delicious vegan dishes you’ll ever try come from India.

 No matter where you live, you can probably find vegan Indian food locally.
 Sure, dining at Indian restaurants can pose challenges.
 But as long as you steer clear of hidden dairy products, you’ll find an unrivaled assortment of vegan possibilities.
 With just a little effort you can discover some incredible meals.
 In cases where navigating the menu proves tricky, order the pakoras or a vegetable samosa as an appetizer, and then the chickpea curry (chana masala) with basmati rice for your entree.
 These items rarely contain dairy, and almost every Indian restaurant has them on the menu.

 When you’re cooking at home, and therefore in total control of the ingredients, your vegan options are unlimited.
 Vegan Richa’s Indian Kitchen is a superb cookbook that will teach you to make all the classic North and South Indian dishes.
-Many delicious curry dishes are ideal for beginner cooks, and Indian cuisine also features numerous extravagant gourmet recipes.
-So if you want to eat a diverse and delicious vegan diet, Indian food should be among the first cuisines you explore.
+Many delicious curries are ideal for beginner cooks, and Indian cuisine also features numerous extravagant gourmet recipes.
+So if you want to discover astounding vegan dishes, put Indian food among the first cuisines you explore.

 For further reading: Check out our Vegan Cooking Guide as well as our links to the best vegan cuisines.